JihongJu/ulauncher-1dictionary/README.md

 ### Configure vocabulary

-By default, 1Dictionary support Deutsch, English, Espanol, Francais, Italiano, Nederlands, Norsk and Swiss.
-Configuration is possible in the "Vocabulary" section of the extension preference.
+By default, 1Dictionary support Deutsch, English, Espanol, Francais, Italiano, Nederlands, and Norsk.
+But only English and German are activated by default.
+You can modify the list of active vocabularies via the "Vocabulary" section of the extension preference.

 Active your favourate vocabulory by adding it to the "Active vocabulary" field as comma-delimted text: